(Honolulu, Hawaii, June 6, 1894 – Honolulu, Hawaii, May 30, 1995).1

 Anderson graduated from Cornell with a degree in mechanical engineering in 1916 and went to work for Westinghouse in Pittsburgh.
 Shortly after the U.S. entered the war, he enlisted and was sent to Fort Niagara, where he volunteered for aviation training.3 He was sent to ground school at Cornell, graduating August 25, 1917.4

-Along with three quarters of his Cornell ground school classmates, Anderson was selected for training in Italy and thus among the 150 cadets of the “Italian” or “second Oxford detachment,” who sailed to England on the Carmania, departing New York on September 18, 1917, and departing Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
-The cadets had the good fortune to be travelling first class.
+Along with three quarters of his Cornell ground school classmates, Anderson was selected for training in Italy and thus among the 150 men of the “Italian” or “second Oxford detachment,” who sailed to England on the Carmania, departing New York on September 18, 1917, and departing Halifax as part of a convoy for the Atlantic crossing on September 21, 1917.
+The detachment members had the good fortune to be travelling first class.
 They were evidently assigned to staterooms initially in alphabetical order, but some horse trading ensued.
 Lloyd Ludwig “exchanged with another fellow so as to get into the same stateroom with Andy and Baldy”; Anderson, Guy Maynard Baldwin, and Ludwig had been together at Cornell ground school.5 After an uneventful crossing, they docked at Liverpool on October 2, 1917.
 There they learned, to their initial considerable dismay, that they were not to go to Italy after all, but to train with the R.F.C. in England.
-They attended ground school (again) at Oxford.
+They attended ground school (again) at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford University.

 On November 3, 1917, Anderson went with most of the detachment to machine gun school at Harrowby Camp, near Grantham in Lincolnshire.
 An entry in War Birds from this period (November 9, 1917) reads in part: “Lord, I have the blues, the worried blues.
 Anderson was in here playing his steel guitar.
 How that boy can play!”